How to keep your fish pond cool in summer

 What to do if your pond fish are gasping

-If you find them gasping, make sure that the pump and filter are on, and that the outlet from the pump or pond hose is agitating the water surface as much as possible.
+If you find them gasping in extreme heat, make sure that the pump and filter are on, and that the outlet from the pump or pond hose is agitating the water surface as much as possible for gas exchange.
 In severe cases a garden hosepipe can be sprayed across the surface of the water, cooling it down and introducing oxygen, as long as you pour in the right amount of pond tapsafe first, or you connect the hose to an inline dechlorinator.

 Always monitor pond water temperature with a thermometer.